-What are your moving options?
-Find out whether Mutual Exchange, social housing or a private let property through an estate agent is available to you.
+- What are your moving options?
+Find out whether mutual exchanges, social housing or a private let property through an estate agent is available to you.

 The first step to working out if a property is affordable to you is to make sure you are on the correct income.
 Are you receiving what you are entitled to?